LaunchCodeEducation/linux/content/bash-introduction/walkthrough/_index.md

 {{% /notice %}}

 {{% notice bonus %}}
 If you want to send a `SIGKILL` signal to your `$BASHPID` without first looking up the value of the Shell Variable you can do that with a Bash Variable Substitution.
 You can simply reference the variable directly in a Bash Command!
-See the picture below:

 ![Bash Variable Substitution](pictures/bash-variable-subtitution.png)
 {{% /notice %}}